English hawthorn, haw, May, Mayblossom, Maybush, Mayflower, whitethorn

 hawthorn may be safe and effective for mild heart failure.
 But there is contradictory

-information about the effects of hawthorn extract in people heart failure.
-More studies
+information about the effects of hawthorn extract in people with heart failure.
+More

-Hawthorn is said to act as a calmative.
-This affects the nervous system and nerve
+Hawthorn may act as a calmative.
+This affects the nervous system and nerve function.

-function.
 It may cause a mild sedative effect.
 It may also act as a circulatory stimulant.
+This

 It’s also claimed to reduce the risk for atherosclerosis.
 It may also slow down the

 central nervous system.
 Hawthorn may also relieve chronic insomnia.
 It may also help